Sudden Oak Death (Phytophthora ramorum) Quarantine Requirements

 • Soil and potted media

-For the list of federally regulated proven and associated P. ramorum hosts, please use this link: https://www.aphis.usda.gov/plant_health/plant_pest_info/pram/downloads/pdf_files/usdaprlist.pdf
+For the full list of federally regulated proven and associated P. ramorum hosts, please use this link: https://www.aphis.usda.gov/plant_health/plant_pest_info/pram/downloads/pdf_files/usdaprlist.pdf

 Exceptions

-Back to main Sudden Oak Death page
+<<Back to main Sudden Oak Death page